macOS 13+ Windows 10/11 x64 Node 18+ MIT License

 Zero configuration

-Prebuilt binaries shipped with the package.
-No Xcode, no .NET SDK, no node-gyp on the user’s machine.
+Install the package and start recording.
+No Xcode, no .NET SDK, and no node-gyp required on the user’s machine.

 movie